-Employee morale is the overall outlook, emotion and satisfaction of employees towards their jobs and workplace environment.
-The way they perceive their workplace often decide their productivity.
+Employee morale is the overall outlook, emotion, and satisfaction of employees towards their jobs and workplace environment.
+The way they perceive their workplace often decides their productivity.
 An employee with high morale is happy and enjoys his work.
 On the contrary, employees with low morale are dissatisfied and keep a negative outlook towards his/her work.

 Employees with high morale stay motivated and work towards the organization’s goals.
 They maintain a healthy relationship with anyone they come in contact with.
 They complete their tasks more effectively.

 Low morale may lead to reduced concentration and a negative mindset.
-Employees with low morale face difficulty in their work even being competent.
-This can result in mistakes, poor customer service and missed deadlines.
+Employees with low confidence face difficulty in their work, even being competent.
+This can result in mistakes, poor customer service, and missed deadlines.

-Low employee morale is one of the major reasons behind employees’ discontentment and poor job performance.
+Low employee morale is one of the significant reasons behind employees’ discontentment and poor job performance.
 This eventually results in absenteeism and a high turnover rate.

-Here in this blog, I am going to share the 8 ways to improve employee morale in your workplace.
+Here in this blog, I will share the eight ways to improve employee morale in your workplace.

 One-on-one sessions with your employees can be one of the best practices to boost employee morale.
-This may seem a very time-consuming deal for you but believe me, a little effort in knowing the employees and allowing them to express without an agenda would bring more positivity in them.
+This may seem a very time-consuming deal for you.
+But believe me, a little effort in knowing the employees and allowing them to express themselves without an agenda would bring more positivity in them.

 Asking interpersonal questions in one-on-one sessions would give your employees a sense of importance.
 Ask your employees if they are happy with the work assigned to them.
 If they find enough support from their team members?
-If they are keen on learning other processes?
+Are they keen on learning other processes?
 Or any suggestions they have on the current way of work.

-Questions like these would definitely give your employees a sense of morale boost, they would feel important and their thoughts would be clearer and clutter-free.
+Questions like these would give your employees a sense of morale boost, they would feel important, and their thoughts would be more precise and clutter-free.
 They would have a good feeling since they are being cared for.

 2. Create a Healthy Work Environment